 A same day admission must meet the definition of admitted activity and qualify for admission.
 Patients receiving the entirety of care within a non-admitted clinical area e.g. an Outpatient, Emergency or Allied Health Department are not eligible for same day admission.
-This activity must be recorded as non-admitted care following Non-Admitted Patient Activity Data Business Rules.
+This activity must be recorded as non-admitted care following the Non-Admitted Patient Activity Data Business Rules and/or the Emergency Department Patient Activity Data Business Rules.